elephantscale/kafka-labs/labs/workshop-2-ksql-docker.md

 [<< back to main index](../README.md)

-# Lab 11.2: Kafka Use Case: Click Stream Analysis of data using KSQL (Docker cli)
+# Workshop-2: Kafka Use Case: Click Stream Analysis of data using KSQL (Docker cli)

 ### Overview
 The problem statement is very clear, we will try to observe the click stream data using KSQL in command line